City-of-Helsinki/bestpractice/docs/accessibility.md

 * [A11Y checklist](https://a11yproject.com/checklist/)
 * [WCAG checklist from Wuhcag](https://www.wuhcag.com/wcag-checklist/)
 * [WCAG checklist from WebAIM](https://webaim.org/standards/wcag/checklist)

+### Common mistakes and how to avoid them
+Accessibility issues discovered in previous [audits](#accessibility-audit) are listed here.
+Taking these into account in the development phase before the audit will obviously result in less rework, faster delivery and happiness all-around. 😍

+- Focus control: relevant interactive elements cannot be used with a keyboard because the user cannot focus selection on these elements and activate them.
+The focus outline should also be visible i.e. an outline around the currently selected element.
+- Open source components are not keyboard navigable: Components such as maps or calendar widgets might not be fully navigable with a keyboard.
+Check if this is the case before selecting which components to implement.
+Note that legislation specifically excludes maps from accessibility regulations but the site should still be usable without the map.
+You should also indicate to the user if there is a map on the site and that the site is usable without the map.
+All other components should be accessible.
+- Confusing logical order of navigation with a keyboard, especially with sites that are responsive: Navigating the site with a keyboard should be simple and the order of navigating should not change when display size is altered (responsiveness).
+Be especially careful when things fold into a hamburger menu or other changes happen with smaller screen sizes.
+- Overuse and repetition of `aria-label` attributes and `label` elements: The `aria-label` attribute is used to define a string that labels the current element.
+Use it in cases where a text label is not visible on the screen.
+The use of aria-labels should be concise and well-thought-out in order to not confuse or frustrate users of screen reading devices.
+- Labels are read in several languages: screen readers should be directed to only read the label in the language that the user currently has selected.
+- No anchor link to jump to main content: This is useful for keyboard navigation to quickly navigate to main content.
+It can be hidden from the visual interface to only be available for keyboard users.
+- Forms are not accessible: form error messages should indicate which field they relate by including the field name and error name into `aria-labelledby` and by setting `aria-invalid="true"`.
+Forms should also support autocompletion.
+- Screen readers get stuck or stop working in various places: test by using a screen reader app to ensure smooth navigation
+- Use of FI and SV shorthands for language selector names.
+Use the full language name either in the visible menu or as an aria-label attribute
+- Implementing tabs as buttons instead of using `role="tab"` and `aria-selected="true/false"` or `tabpanel` attribute
+- Using VoiceOver and keyboard navigation simultaneously results in conflicts: Do not test with only one or the other, test if using both at the same time works as well.
+- Date picker element only supports mouse clicking and not keyboard input
+- Textual description of buttons, icons or links are not understandable in the context: Think thoroughly whether you would understand what the button/icon/link does in a certain context.
+Create a descriptive, context sensitive aria-label.
+- Confusing search results: the amount of search results is not indicated to the user.
+Successfully ordering search results does not result in success message.
+Use `role="status"` for these.
+- User path and phases are not understandable: describe the user path in a multi-stage process such as booking or payment with `aria-labels`
+- Empty links: remove empty links so the user won’t get confused
+- Help or info texts are behind an icon and not accessible: all help texts should be accessible by keyboard
+- Language selection with a keyboard and screen reader: the language dropdown menu is labelled after the current active language: label it as  `choose language` instead.
+The `lang` attribute is misconfigured resulting in screen readers to mispronounce it.
+- Information about the dropdown being open/closed does not reach the user: use `aria-haspopup="true"` and `aria-expanded="true/false"`.
+- Use of `role="menu"` in language selector or log out dropdown instead of `aria-haspopup="true”` and `aria-expanded` attributes. `role="menu"` should be used only when a list of menu items is presented in a manner similar to a menu on a desktop application.

 ## Testing and analyzing accessibility
 ### Static code analysis